Every construction business exists because of 1 thing.

 That’s the real prize here.

-16. Establish an Advertising Team (or outsource)
+16. Build an Advertising Team

 The goal of marketing a construction business is having a lot of attention on your brand, and then having a powerful brand that inspires people to come to you for work.